ar-Kitty/vrchatapi-javascript/README.md

 A JavaScript/TypeScript/NodeJS client to interact with the unofficial VRChat API.
 Supports all REST calls specified in the [API specification](https://github.com/vrchatapi/specification).

+This is a Foked Version with some Addons and Support for more Features.

 ## Disclaimer

 This is the official response of the VRChat Team (from Tupper more specifically) on the usage of the VRChat API.